exercism/website-copy/pages/terms.md

 #### Removal/Suspension/Termination of accounts

-Exercism reserves the right to refuse, suspend or terminate - without notice - your access to the Platform if it determines, in its sole discretion, that you have in any way violated these Terms of Service and/or our Code of Conduct
+Exercism reserves the right to refuse, suspend or terminate - without notice - your access to the Platform if it determines, in its sole discretion, that you have in any way violated these Terms of Service and/or our Code of Conduct.

 ### Content Permissions and Licensing